File Translation API Usage

 curl -X POST "https://lilt.com/2/files?key=[KEY]&name=[FILE NAME]" --header "Content-Type: application/octet-stream" --data-binary @[LOCAL FILE PATH]

-with the local file path of the file you want to upload.
+In the example above, you would need to replace [FILE NAME] with the desired file name and [LOCAL FILE PATH] with the local file path of the file you want to upload.

 See the Lilt API Documentation for additional request parameters that can be included in the POST request.

-Once you have successfully uploaded a file, you will receive a response confirming all the options you indicated in the upload process, as well as a file ID, denoted by id
+Once you have successfully uploaded a file, you will receive a response confirming all the options you indicated in the upload process, as well as a file ID, denoted by id.

 Translate files